-In this study, we investigated the relationship between fundamental thermal niche and species turnover of tropical Drosophila on continuous temperature gradients on the Australian rainforest mountains.
-As the species involved in this study interact in connected communities, it tests the hypothesis that cold and/or warm temperatures drive an abundance pattern across the altitude gradient in a local scale.
-In addition, lab-reared populations control for the influence of maternal effect and acclimation on measurement, and enable our comparison between the physiological and reproductive tolerance.
+Here, we investigated the relationship between fundamental thermal niche and species turnover of tropical Drosophila on continuous temperature gradients on Australian rainforest mountains.
+As the species involved in this study interact in connected communities, it tests the hypothesis that cold and/or warm temperatures drive an abundance pattern across the altitude gradient at a local scale.
+In addition, lab-reared populations control for the influence of maternal effects and acclimation on measurement, and enable comparison between the physiological and reproductive tolerance.
 Our findings reveal that the tropical lowland community is structured by high temperature as the occupying Drosophila species are higher in the upper thermal limit of reproduction.
 Physiological tolerance to extremely high temperatures is also higher of lowland-biased species, correlating with the reproduction upper limit.
 In contrast, highland-biased species don’t show stronger cold tolerance.
 These results provide the foundation for elucidating the role of temperature filtering in structuring the biological community on tropical mountains and imply the vulnerability of lowland tropical insects to future warming.

 Methods